olvap80/InstantRTOS/README.md

 Once next schedule time is known, one can apply own unique efficient strategy for power saving, depending on wait time needed.

-Design note: it would be irrational to embed all the possible Deep Sleep or Light Sleep strategies into the RTOS (and other RTOS'es also do not)), so it is possible to use Scheduler::HasNextTicks to make your own decision.
+Design note: it would be irrational to embed all the possible Deep Sleep or Light Sleep strategies into the RTOS (and other RTOSes also do not)), so it is possible to use Scheduler::HasNextTicks to make your own decision.

 ## Hey, why PascalCase?
 To make InstantRTOS code not look like any other "coding style applicable for embedded", seriously: